ietf-wg-cellar/matroska-specification/codec_specs.md

 # Codec Mappings

-A `Codec Mapping` is a set of attributes to identify, name, and contextualise the format and characteristics of encoded data that can be contained within Matroska Clusters.
+A `Codec Mapping` is a set of attributes to identify, name, and contextualize the format and characteristics of encoded data that can be contained within Matroska Clusters.

 Each TrackEntry used within Matroska MUST reference a defined `Codec Mapping` using the `Codec ID` to identify and describe the format of the encoded data in its associated Clusters.
 This `Codec ID` is a unique registered identifier that represents the encoding stored within the Track.
-Certain encodings MAY also require some form of codec initialisation in order to provide its decoder with context and technical metadata.
+Certain encodings MAY also require some form of codec initialization in order to provide its decoder with context and technical metadata.

 The intention behind this list is not to list all existing audio and video codecs, but rather to list those codecs that are currently supported in Matroska and therefore need a well defined `Codec ID` so that all developers supporting Matroska will use the same `Codec ID`.
 If you feel we missed support for a very important codec, please tell us on our development mailing list (cellar at ietf.org).